particle-iot/docs/src/content/reference/datasheets/wi-fi/argon-datasheet.md

 {{box op="start" cssClass="boxed warningBox"}}
 The Argon has been deprecated.
 The recommended replacement is the Photon 2.
-See the [Photon 2 Datasheet](/reference/datasheets/wi-fi/photon-2-datasheet/) and [Photon 2 from Argon Migration Guide](/hardware/migration-guides/photon-2-argon-migration-guide/) for more information.
+See the [Photon 2 Datasheet](/reference/datasheets/wi-fi/photon-2-datasheet/) and [Photon 2 from Argon migration guide](/hardware/migration-guides/photon-2-argon-migration-guide/) for more information.
 {{box op="end"}}

 <div align=center><img src="/assets/images/argon/argon-top.png" ></div>